 Use Scenario #1: Appointment Check

-With the help of interoperability standards in healthcare, patients can use mobile or web applications to check their appointment in a few clicks.
+With the help of interoperability standards in healthcare, patients can use mobile or web applications to check their appointments in a few clicks.

-4. The EMR finds and gathers information about an appointment of the patient and sends it to the HIS.
+- The EMR finds and gathers information about a patient's appointment and sends it to the HIS.

 Use Scenario #2: Hospital Transfer